Repair Windows With System File Checker

 Likewise, if you have W7 SP1 on your computer (which you should as SP1 was released earlier this year) you can’t use an original W7 disk – you need a full W7 disc that includes SP1.
 All the more reason to download the full W7 SP1 disk as otherwise you will never be able to run SFC in future!

 How To Run SFC – the method differs slightly depending on the version of Windows:

 XP – Click ‘Start’ then click ‘Run’ and type in SFC.EXE /SCANNOW (note the single space between sfc.exe and /scannow).
 Press the Enter key to start SFC – it could take up to an hour.
 Skip to the ‘All Windows’ section below.

 Vista/Windows 7 – Click ‘Start’ and type command in the search box.
 At the top of the search results, right click on Command Prompt and select ‘Run As Administrator‘ (click Yes if the User Account Control message appears) to open an elevated (admin level) command prompt window.
 In the command prompt window, type in SFC.EXE /SCANNOW (note the single space between sfc.exe and /scannow).
 Press the Enter key to start SFC – it could take up to an hour.

 All Windows – If the program asks for your Windows Installation disk, insert your full CD/DVD (with the correct SP included).
 When the SFC program has finished it closes itself but does not confirm anything to you.

 After SFC Finishes

 Tip: when your computer has restarted you must visit Windows Update and check for new updates to your computer.
-This is important because SFC may have replaced some of your files (that were previously updated by Windows Update) with older versions from your Windows disk.
+This is important because SFC may have replaced some of your files (that were previously updated) with older versions from your installation disk.
 To check this (and to update any of those files if required) you must allow Windows Update to check your computer for updates and update it if needed.